Up to 60% off sofas & mattresses — limited‑time deals.

 Q: Which model felt coolest in normal bedroom conditions?

-A: The Signature Organic and RV Mattress felt slightly less “warm-trapping” over long nights.
+A: The Signature Organic and RV Mattress felt slightly less warm-trapping over longer nights in our tests (see best cooling mattresses and best mattresses for hot sleepers).

 Previous post